gogins/csound-webserver-opcodes/README.md

 than one Web page are undefined.
 If you need Csound to call into more than one Web page, you should create a separate browser on a separate port for each page.

+Also note, calling this opcode too frequently during a dense performance can cause the Web page's user interface to become unresponsive.

 ## Performance